 I have a sears air compressor that builds pressure up to 60 psi and keeps running but builds no more pressure.
 It used to build pressure up to 120 psi and then shut off until the pressure would drop.

-When a compressor is running it’s dumping air into the tank, and when the pressure in that tank reaches the cut-out pressure setting, the pressure switch trips, and the compressor stops.
+When a compressor is running it’s pumping air into the tank, and when the pressure in that tank reaches the cut-out pressure setting, the pressure switch trips and the compressor stops.

 First off, eliminate any leaks.
 It’s hard to hear a leak when a compressor is running, and it may be a small leak that the compressor can overcome until it hits that 60 PSI range, and then the leak intensifies and the compressor can’t get past that pressure.

-Compressor motor won’t turn off keeps trying too run when full of air
+The motor won’t turn off keeps trying to run when full of air

 Mike, I am having a bit of trouble understanding your terminology.